Operata MCP Server

 • An active Operata subscription

-Creating an API Token
+Creating an API Key

 1. Log in to your Operata account

-2. Navigate to Settings > API Tokens
+2. Navigate to Group Settings > API Management

-3. Click Create New Token
+3. Click Create New Key

 Supported AI Clients